DIY-Double Glazing: How to Double Glaze Windows Cheaply

 Step One: Clean Your Window

-Any dirt on the glass will get caught under the film.
+Clean the whole of the window unit using warm soapy water and thoroughly dry with a clean cloth.
+This is a really important first step as any dirt on the window glass will get caught under the film.
 As well as making your windows look permanently grimy, this will also affect the staying power of any tape you use.

 Step Two: Measure Your Window Frame

 Be as precise as you can.
-Firstly because you don’t want to waste any film, but also because it makes it far easier to fit when it’s the correct size.
+Firstly because you don’t want to waste any film, specific measurements will also make it far easier to fit when it’s the correct size.

-Measure it before you cut and add an inch or your measurement.
+Measure it before you cut and add an inch to your measurement.
 This should be enough to allow for the depth of the window frame, without making it too unwieldy.

-Step Four: Put a Track of Double-Sided Tape All Around the Window Frame
+Step Four: Put a Track of Double-Sided Tape Around the Frame

 Once the tape is up, it’s best to leave it for a little bit to ‘settle’.